TariqAHassan/EasyMoney/README.md

 - Currency Conversion
 - Adjusting a given currency for Inflation
 - 'Normalizing' a currency, i.e., adjust for inflation and then convert to a base currency.
-- Relating ISO Alpha2/3 Codes to Currency Codes or a Country's Natural Name.
+- Relating ISO Alpha2/3 Codes, Currency Codes and a region's Natural Name.

 **NOTICE: THIS TOOL IS FOR INFORMATION PURPOSES ONLY.**